 When the time comes that you’re ready to reawaken your starter, whether that’s a month from now or two years from now, here’s what to do:

 - Stir occasionally for about three hours.
 For the next several hours, give the mixture a stir every once in a while.
-Keep doing this until the starter starts to reabsorb liquid and get mixed.
+Keep doing this until the starter starts to reabsorb liquid and get mixed and wet throughout.

 - Add in equal parts flour and water.
-Assuming you are working with 100% hydration starter (what I use), stir in equal parts flour (the same type of flour that was used in the original starter) and water to your mixture.
+Assuming you are working with 100% hydration starter (what I use), stir in equal parts flour (the same type of flour that was used in the original starter; I use organic all-purpose) and water to your mixture.
 Use a rubber band to mark how high the mixture is in the jar.